dmsul/site-source/content/pages/tutorial_workflow_3python.rst

 Lines should be less than 80 characters wide
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Lines of code should be less than 80 characters wide.
-Fortunately in Python
-  line wrapping is very easy.
-Anything within parentheses can be broken across
+Fortunately in Python line wrapping is very easy.
+Anything within parentheses
-  lines, including function calls:
+can be broken across lines, including function calls:

 .. code-block:: python3

-    std_dev = find_std_dev(dataset1,
+    std_devs = find_std_dev(variable1,
-                           dataset2,
-                           dataset3)
+                            variable2,
+                            variable3)

-Even if a line of code won't break 80 characters, it's often easier to break it
+Even if a line of code isn't 80 characters long, it's often better to break it
 into several lines for clarity.

 .. code-block:: python3